-City is the sole provider but there are other public or Program is required by Code, ordinance, private entities which could be contracted to provide this service
+City is the sole provider but there are other public or Program is required by Code, ordinance, private entities which could be contracted to provide resolution or policy OR to fulfill franchise or this service

 Community & Environment: Collaboration - Staff collaborates with BOSAC and Summit County to identify areas of joint concern.
 There is also collaboration in joint funding of land purchases, although at this time the City does not have any open space funds available for land purchase.